Terms and conditions for the sale of watches to Watches of Westminster Ltd.

 - If you have any remaining manufacturer’s warranty, then you can send your watch to them for repair either via us or via an authorised retailer.

-- If your watch is covered by a Watches Of Westminster Warranty but not the manufacturer’s warranty, then we will undertake the repairs in conjunction with the manufacturer where necessary.
+- If your watch is covered by a Watches Of Westminster Warranty but not the manufacturer’s warranty, then we will undertake the repairs once you have sent the watch back and we have inspected it.
+We do not pay customers to get watches repaired elsewhere.
+If watches are returned with obvious external dame or changed parts the the warranty will be void.Important Information

-Please note that our warranty covers manufacturing and mechanical defects only.
+Please note that our warranty covers mechanical defects only.

 Our warranty is subject to the same terms and conditions as the manufacturer warranty.
 The standard manufacturer warranty does not cover theft or loss of the watch.
-Normal wear-and-tear or damage caused to the watch by accidents or mishandling/mistreatment are also excluded, as well as damage caused to a watch due to submersion in water which is against the manufacturer’s guidance.
+Normal wear-and-tear or damage caused to the watch by accidents or mishandling/mistreatment are also excluded, as well as damage caused to a watch due to submersion in water .
 In particular, wear of the watch strap is not covered by the warranty.

-Any modification of a watch by the addition or substitution of components by aftermarket products which have not been provided by the manufacturer will also invalidate the warranty.
+Any modification of a watch by the addition or substitution of components by aftermarket products will invalidate the warranty.
 The use of aftermarket components can severely compromise the technical performance, reliability and waterproofness of the watch.

 The warranty is in addition to your statutory and common law rights.